sdsc/sdsc-user/bundler/README.md

 * trestles.qsub - this is the script that illustrates how to submit a bundled job to Trestles

-This particular example calls an Octave (Matlab) script with several different input parameters.
-The octave module needs to be loaded in the submit script, but if your application does not need any special modules, you can remove the relevant `module load octave` line from your `.qsub` file.

 To change the number of bundled sub-tasks, you must

 1. Modify your "tasks" file to contain the correct number of lines, each one